Overview

 CO₂ Electrolysis

-Noble metal-based electrocatalysts for OERNon-noble metal-based electrocatalysts for OER and CO₂RRElectrochemical devices and zero-gap electrolyzersScale-up and pilot demonstrations with industrial partners
+Electrocatalysts for CO₂RR and OERElectrochemical devices and zero-gap electrolyzersScale-up and pilot demonstrations with industrial partners

 CO₂ Electrolysis